shreyansh26/optimizing-qwen3-asr-inference/docs/history/batched-kernel-optimization-round4.md

 > **Historical experiment record.** This note preserves the candidate-selection
 > evidence from round four, including the earlier 20--21 second tail graph and
 > two-bucket suffix design.
 The promoted branch now uses 104 natural prefix
-> keys, 14 prefix signatures, and one 390-row suffix graph; all tail shapes are
+> keys, 14 prefix signatures, and one 390-row transformer graph; all tail shapes are
 > eager.
 Current architecture and measurements are in the
 > [audio-length guide](../qwen3-asr-audio-length-and-graph-fast-path.md) and
 > [final benchmark report](../audio-natural-only-cudagraph-benchmark.md).